 Dr. Miller has conducted over 1,500 lectures and workshops worldwide to both lay and professional audiences.
 He was the lead trainer and co-investigator of the first randomized trial of adolescent DBT conducted in Oslo, Norway.
 He is a consultant to numerous DBT research studies internationally as well as to over 100 schools that have or are currently implementing DBT in Schools, targeting different levels of student intervention.
 He truly enjoys presenting to parents, teachers and administrators his perspective on social emotional learning and his rationale and methodology for bringing both Comprehensive School Based-DBT (CSB-DBT) and Universal Classroom-DBT(UC-DBT) to school age students.
 In addition, he serves as a School Board Trustee of the Ferkauf Graduate School of Psychology.

-As a clinician, Dr. Miller is a practitioner of CBT and DBT and treats adults, adolescents, couples and families.
-His clinical expertise has been highlighted by various media outlets including the New York Times, CNN, ABC News, CBS TV, MSNBC, PBS TV, Teen People Magazine, SELF Redbook, WebMD, and the Associated Press.
+As a clinician, Dr. Miller is a practitioner of CBT and DBT and treats adults, adolescents, couples and families in White Plains, NY.
+His clinical expertise has been highlighted by various media outlets including the New York Times, CNN, ABC News, CBS TV, MSNBC, PBS TV, Fox News, Teen People Magazine, Redbook, WebMD, the Associated Press, and Voice of America.